Nik Sgourakis, Principal Investigator

 I obtained my PhD in Immunology and Biochemistry at the University of Melbourne, Australia in the lab of Prof. Paul Gleeson, where I investigated the role of TCR stimulation in thymic regulatory T cell development and antigen presentation in inflammation induced autoimmunity.
 I then spent a year working with Prof. Frances Separovic using solid-state NMR to characterise 31P- signals from live bacteria and investigating the structure of pore-forming antimicrobial peptides in bacterial membranes.
 From there I joined the Sgourakis lab where I am continuing my interests in TCR biology and biochemistry to determine the interaction of TCRs with CD3 in order to understand how the TCR transmits signals across the membrane.
 My research interests are in understanding how structure relates to function in immune receptors and signalling complexes.

-Santrupti Nerli, Graduate Student
+Santrupti Nerli, Graduate Student (Computer Science)

 I completed my B.E degree in Computer Science at SJCE, India.
 I obtained my M.S degree in Computer Science from SJSU, where I developed algorithms, using decision trees and Hidden Markov Models to detect splice sites and cryptic splice sites in human genome, under the guidance of Dr. Sami Khuri.